wwt/dcauto-study-resources/docs/sections/section_0.md

 ## Dev Environment Setup

-The setup process is 4 steps:
+The setup process is 4 high-level steps:

 !!! tip
-    Click to expand any step.
+    Click to expand each step.

 ??? abstract "1.
 Install Desktop Software"
     1. :fontawesome-brands-windows: :fontawesome-brands-apple: Choose a Windows or macOS computer